Suplex: Slingshot suplex

 The attacker faces a standing opponent with one side of the ring immediately behind the opponent.
 The attacker applies a front facelock to the opponent, takes hold of the opponent with their free hand, then lifts the opponent until they are nearly vertical.
 The attacker then falls forward so that the torso of the opponent bounces off the top ring rope, and uses this momentum to quickly lift the opponent overhead once more and fall backwards, driving the back and shoulders of the opponent into the ground.
-Tully Blanchard used this maneuver as his finishing hold during his runs in Jim Crockett Promotions and the WWE.
+Tully Blanchard used this maneuver as his finishing hold during his runs in Jim Crockett Promotions and the WWF.

 Suplex slam

 This move is similar to most suplexes and starts with the attacker applying a front face lock to the opponent and draping the opponent's near arm over their shoulder, then lifting the opponent up and holding them in the vertical position.
 This is where the move differs from most of its counterparts, with the attacker not falling with the opponent, but rather shifting themselves slightly and throwing the opponent to the mat on their back.
 Sometimes this involves the wrestler turning the opponent in midair and slamming the opponent down to the mat in front of them onto their back, similar to a high-angled body slam.
 The suplex slam can also be used for other suplexes such as the fisherman suplex or gutwrench suplex.

 There is also a sitout version.
 Also called a suplex driver or a Falcon Arrow, this sees an attacker apply a front facelock to the opponent and drape the opponent's near arm over their shoulder.
 The attacker then takes hold of the opponent's torso with their free arm and lifts the opponent to a vertical position.
-The facelock is loosened so the opponent can be twisted slightly, then the attacker falls to a sitting position and the victim's back and shoulders are driven into the mat.
+The facelock is loosened so the opponent can be twisted slightly, then the attacker falls to a sit-out position and the victim's back and shoulders are driven into the mat.
 The opponent lands between the attacker's legs with their head toward them.
-This variation was innovated by Hayabusa, and used by Damian Priest and Seth Rollins among others.
+This variation was innovated by Hayabusa, and is also used by Damian Priest and Seth Rollins among others, with the former calling the move the Broken Arrow.

 Another variation sees the wrestler perform a vertical suplex, but instead of twisting the upside down opponent to face them, the wrestler turns 180° to face the opponent before sitting down and driving them back-first between their legs.